Pacific Surfliner: Operations

-The 350 mi San Luis Obispo–San Diego trip takes approximately 8 hours, 52 minutes at an average speed of 38.9 mph; maximum track speed is 79 to 90 mph.
+The 350 mi San Luis Obispo–San Diego trip takes approximately 8 hours, 52 minutes at an average speed of 38.9 mph; maximum track speed varies 79 to 90 mph.
 Much of the Pacific Surfliners scenic route follows the Pacific coast, with the tracks being less than 100 ft from the ocean in some locations.
 Trains travel inland through expansive farmlands in Ventura County and industrial areas in the Los Angeles Basin, San Fernando Valley, and parts of Orange County.

-As of October 2023, the Pacific Surfliner operates ten daily round trips between Los Angeles and San Diego.
-Five round trips continue north of Los Angeles: two run all the way to San Luis Obispo, and three run to Goleta (near Santa Barbara), with Amtrak Thruway motorcoach service over the rest of the route to San Luis Obispo.
-Thruway motorcoach connections are also available to San Pedro; to Palm Springs and Indio; and to San Jose or Oakland (with connections to Capitol Corridor trains) via Paso Robles.
+Since May 2026, the Pacific Surfliner operates thirteen daily round trips between Los Angeles and San Diego.
+Six round trips extend north of Los Angeles: three provide direct service to San Luis Obispo, while three terminate at Goleta (near Santa Barbara), with Amtrak Thruway motorcoach service bridging the remaining segment to San Luis Obispo.
+Thruway motorcoach connections are also maintained for Palm Springs and Indio, and San Jose or Oakland via Paso Robles, providing transfers to Capitol Corridor services.

-Because the stations at the ends of the line do not have wyes to turn equipment, trains are operated in push-pull mode.
-The locomotive is at the rear of the train, pushing the train from Goleta, San Luis Obispo or San Diego to Los Angeles.
-At Los Angeles, the train reverses at the station, and the locomotive pulls the train to San Diego or Goleta/San Luis Obispo, respectively.
-Run-through tracks are under construction at Union Station in Los Angeles to ease congestion and reduce time spent waiting to enter or depart the station.
-The ongoing North Coast Corridor project plans to increase rail capacity on the route of the Surfliner in North San Diego County.
+Because the stations at the ends of the line do not have wyes to turn equipment, trains are operated in push-pull mode: The locomotive is at the rear of the train, pushing the train from Goleta, San Luis Obispo or San Diego to Los Angeles.
+At Los Angeles, the train reverses travel direction at the station, and the locomotive pulls the train to San Diego or Goleta/San Luis Obispo, respectively.
+Run-through tracks are under construction at Los Angeles Union Station to ease congestion and reduce time spent waiting to enter or depart the station.
+The ongoing North Coast Corridor project plans to increase rail capacity on the route of the Surfliner in northern San Diego County.